calebjmatthews/endless-desert/concept.md

   [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Glassware to use cloth subcategory an ingredient [ ] Tool for Reed Deltas
+  [ ] Storing an occupied house kicks out the leader

 ## Commands
 ### Delete all records from all tables: